dfox47/algatech.net/wp-content/plugins/woo-shortcodes-kit/readme.txt

 == Frequently Asked Questions ==

 = How to start with "Woo Shortcodes Kit"? =

 Starting to use Woo Shortcodes Kit is as simple as going to the backend of your website, search the WooCommerce tab in the admin menu and the WSHK link will appear in the drop-down.
 Click on it to access the plugin.

 The content of this plugin is presented in different tabs:

 SETTINGS

-On this tab you will find the functions and shortcodes of the plugin.
+In this tab you will find the functions and shortcodes of the plugin.
 All the configuration part is done from this tab.

 In turn, the functions and shortcodes are organized by sections to make it more convenient to locate them.
 If you click on a section, the functions inside it will be displayed.